butcherg/wxmeasure/README.md

 an imperial foot is present.
 The program is calibrated by measuring the object in calibration mode, then measurements can be taken in the photograph with measurement mode.

+This code is offered for use under the terms and conditions of the MIT License.
+See MIT.txt for specifics.

 ## Building

 wxmeasure uses the wxWidgets GUI library.
 The library can be package-installed by your